 enter search term and/or author name

-The Association for Computing Machinery's Transactions on Internet Technology (TOIT) is a scholarly, scientific journal that publishes original research papers in all areas of network and web systems, digital public policy, and other technically oriented issues on the design, use, and services of the Internet.
-Established in the Summer of 2001, the journal has emerged as one of the premier venues in networking, web, security, and public policy research.
+ACM Transactions on Internet Technology (TOIT) is a scholarly, scientific journal that publishes original research papers that develop innovative technologies for the design, use, analysis, engineering, services, and governance of Internet.
+Established in the Summer of 2001, the journal has emerged as one of the premier venues in Internet computing, networking, systems, applications, security, and public policy research.
 TOIT is part of the family of journals produced by the ACM.

 TOIT publishes one volume yearly.
 Each volume is comprised of four issues, which appear in February, May, August and November.
 Interested parties are directed to the ACM subscription page to receive the journal delivered to your home or office.